SciLifeLab/internal-provisioning/README.md

 ```

 In order to deploy any of the playbooks, clone this repository to a machine that
-is able to `ssh` connect to all the servers you want to deploy.
-Usually your local machine
+is able to `ssh` to the servers you want to deploy.
+Usually your local machine has enough access rights.
-should be enough.

-__NOTE__: The following assume you have ansible installed in your machine, if not:
+__NOTE__: Install ansible on your machine via:

 ```bash
 $> sudo pip install ansible